Senth/python-template/README.md

-# python-template
+# Python Template

-Python template for new projects
+Simple minimal template for new python CLI projects